 - Worse, this could be a precursor to more precarious things to come, like sending us a fraudulent Walmart website login on a malicious domain seeking to steal your favorite password and attempt other harmful things.

 I’m fearing the worst and guessing that it is scenario No. 3: A gateway for a fraudster slowly, patiently trying to gain trust and lure my credentials, so that s/he can gain access to personal information, such as the logins and passwords to my LinkedIn, Facebook or any e-commerce retailers with which I might have accounts.

-I had tweeted about the rogue account last week and tagged Walmart, not thinking much of it.
+I had tweeted about the rogue online shopping account last week and tagged Walmart, not thinking much of it.
 Three days later, I received a Twitter message from a representative with a link to their online customer support.
 After a 5-minute live chat, the account was deleted.
-I also received a link to the latest scams Walmart is seeing, which were very fascinating.
+I also received a link to the latest scams Walmart is seeing, which were very fascinating and helpful.

 That is not an exaggeration.

 The value of a consumer’s personal information is worth roughly 10 times the value of a consumer’s credit card information.

 There is a short window to commit credit card fraud because the major issuers have become very good at tracking a consumer’s buying patterns and sending alerts when there are irregularities.
 When a consumer’s personal information is stolen, the fraudsters can wreak havoc.
 It’s why hospitals and healthcare providers have huge targets upon them.